FOREX-Aussie edges higher after China GDP; dollar slips vs yen

 The dollar has lost ground in recent weeks as concerns about slowing global growth prompted investors to trim bets that the U.S. Federal Reserve will raise interest rates soon after an expected end in its stimulus later this month.

-The U.S. 10-year Treasury yield slipped around 4 basis points to 2.146 percent, again weakening short-term returns for holding the U.S. currency.
+A drop in U.S. Treasury yields helped to weigh on the dollar.
+The U.S. 10-year Treasury yield slipped around 4 basis points to 2.146 percent.

-The euro rose 0.2 percent against the dollar to $1.2824 .
-Against the yen, the single currency slipped 0.2 percent to 136.62 yen.
-(Additional reporting by Hideyuki Sano in TOKYO and Masayuki Kitano in Singapore; Editing by Andrew Heavens)
+The euro rose 0.2 percent against the dollar to $1.2820 .
+Against the yen, the single currency slipped 0.4 percent to 136.34 yen.
+(Additional reporting by Hideyuki Sano in TOKYO; Editing by Shri Navaratnam and Richard Borsuk)

 * US declines to name any trade partner as currency manipulator